docker/docs/ee/ucp/admin/configure/collect-cluster-metrics.md

     - Convergence of K8s deployments and Swarm services
     - Cluster load by number of services or containers or pods

-**NOTE**: Universal Control Plane web UI disk usage metrics, including free space, only reflect the Docker managed portion of the filesystem: `/var/lib/docker`.
-To monitor the total space available on each filesystem of a UCP worker or manager, you must deploy a monitoring solution, such as Prometheus Node Exporter.
+Web UI disk usage metrics, including free space, only reflect the Docker managed portion of the filesystem: `/var/lib/docker`.
+To monitor the total space available on each filesystem of a UCP worker or manager, you must deploy a third party monitoring solution to monitor the operating system.

 ## Deploy Prometheus on worker nodes